HotCakeX/Harden-Windows-Security/README.md

 <p align="right"><a href="#menu-back-to-top">💡(back to categories)</a></p>

 ## TLS Security
-Refer to [this documentation](https://learn.microsoft.com/en-us/windows/win32/secauthn/protocols-in-tls-ssl--schannel-ssp-) for more info about TLS and Schannel in Windows. this script disables TLS 1 and TLS 1.1 security protocols that only **exist for backward compatibility**. all modern software should and do use TLS 1.2 and TLS 1.3.
+This script disables TLS 1 and TLS 1.1 security protocols that only **exist for backward compatibility**. all modern software should and do use `TLS 1.2` and `TLS 1.3`.

-Changes made by the script only affect things that use schannel: that includes Edge, IIS web server, built-in inbox Windows apps and some other programs supplied by Microsoft, but not 3rd party software that use [portable stacks](https://en.wikipedia.org/wiki/Comparison_of_TLS_implementations#Portability_concerns) like Java, nodejs, python or php.
+Changes made by the script only affect things that use [Schannel SSP](https://learn.microsoft.com/en-us/windows/win32/secauthn/protocols-in-tls-ssl--schannel-ssp-): that includes Edge, IIS web server, built-in inbox Windows apps and some other programs supplied by Microsoft, but not 3rd party software that use [portable stacks](https://en.wikipedia.org/wiki/Comparison_of_TLS_implementations#Portability_concerns) like Java, nodejs, python or php.

 if you want to read more: [Demystifying Schannel](https://techcommunity.microsoft.com/t5/core-infrastructure-and-security/demystifying-schannel/ba-p/259233)